Learn to Hunt

 Olive-green to brown above, fading to light below.
 The dorsal fin is completely divided into two distinct fins.
 The mouth is a sucking disc, but is scarcely wider than the body.
 Teeth are weak and are not formed in circular rows, but are in several groups or clusters.
-There are from 65 to 70 myomeres between the last gill slit and the anus.
+There are 65 to 70 myomeres between the last gill slit and the anus.
 Adults reach about 5 to 8 inches long.

+The American Brook Lamprey's secretive nature makes knowledge of its distribution unclear and undetermined.
 Historically thought to be limited to smaller streams in the northeast quarter of Iowa, it has more recently been recorded throughout the Upper Iowa, Upper Wapsipincon and Turkey River drainages, with a few scattered populations found in the upper portion of the Iowa River drainage.

 State Records are not documented for non-game species.